plutext/docx4j/src/main/java/org/docx4j/model/README.txt

 However, functionality which applies to several parts (eg the header/footer stuff), is clearly better placed here.

+In general, classes in the highest level will hold references to objects in the lower 2 levels, but not vice versa.
+(Although since there is no central/core object on the highest level, it may be convenient to store references to some of these in the package or MainDocumentPart).

 Aside: typically, when working with docx4j, you use the lowest level to create/open/save a package, to add/remove parts, and to access the jaxb content tree for a particular part.
 You use the second and highest levels to manipulate the document content.